Helcaraxan/toolshare/problem-space.md

 1. Update `.toolshare/test-runner-x.tool.yaml` to use your new version
 1. Commit, push, PR.

-* Team-members will be notified to `toolshare install` (or their `direnv` or build-scripts does this up-front).
+* Team-members automatically pick up the change via tool-version resolution per-invoke.
+Only cost is a one-time lazy-fetch of the new binary.
 * CI (if you have followed our integration advice)

   * containerised: will (one-time) re-build containers to new unique hashes.
-  * non-containerised: will `toolshare install` at the front of build-scripts.
+  * non-containerised: incurs a one-time lazy-fetch of the new version at first invoke.

 #### ... where those people work on more than one thing on their computer